West Hollywood Health & Beauty

 With the success of its first location in Tokyo, Mars opened this branch in West Hollywood to provide the same exquisite nail service.
 Though you can get just a regular mani/pedi, the raison d'être is the inventive Japanese nail art, set with gel so as not to damage your own nails.
 Each private room comes complete with a flat-screen TV, large leather chair, and headphones.
 With prices to match.
 Waxing services are also available.

 ModelFIT Los Angeles

 8067 W 3rd St., West Hollywood

-On a pedestrian-friendly stretch of West 3rd in WeHo, the modelFit Method relies on small movements using hand weights, a resistance band, gliders, and mini exercise balls to target small muscle grounds as opposed to more traditional jump squats, burpees, etc, in a bright light-filled space.
-Among the best classes: modelFIT scuplt, which targets butt, thighs, and abs, and a dance cardio version featuring follow along-style dance moves.
+On a pedestrian-friendly stretch of West 3rd in WeHo, ModelFIT relies on small movements using hand weights, a resistance band, gliders, and mini exercise balls to target small muscle groups as opposed to more traditional jump squats, burpees, etc., in a bright, light-filled space.
+Among the best classes: ModelFIT Scuplt, which targets butt, thighs, and abs, and a dance-cardio version, featuring follow-along dance moves.
 A bonus?
 After class, fuel up with lunch at nearby Sweetfin Poké or Sweetgreen.

 You may also like